 In other words, your MCAD department doesn’t look like this old photograph, but it will fall behind if you don’t update your product design tools to provide greater collaboration between electrical and mechanical design teams.

 For example, if your electrical design team is still using 2D drafting tools and Excel spreadsheets, it is time to assess the current state of mainstream ECAD and MCAD product design tools available today.
 Your teams need to be able to share data and ideas easier and quicker than ever before.

-That’s the focus of our upcoming Automation Alley Tech Takeover event in Troy, Michigan on July 19th where Peter Bilello, President of CIMdata, and I will be talking about:
+That’s the focus of our Automation Alley Tech Takeover event in Troy, Michigan on July 19th where Peter Bilello, President of CIMdata, and I will be talking about: